Open source

 🚀 If you’re ready to trial Multiplayer with your own app, you can follow the steps in the quickstart.

-📌 If you have any questions shoot us an email! 💜
+📌 If you have any questions or want to report bugs please open a GitHub issue! 💜